johnwatson484/power-lines-data-service/README.md

 A script, `./scripts/run-service.sh`, is provided to run the containerised service with arguments.

 Accepted arguements:
-`-fixtures` import all available fixtures.
+`--fixtures` import all available fixtures.
-`-results` import available results.
+`--results` import available results.
-`-all` import result data from all seasons.
+`--all` import result data from all seasons.
 If not supplied then only current season results are imported.

 ## Run tests
 Unit tests are written in NUnit.